open-webui/docs/docs/faq.md

 By following the correct update steps—pulling the new image, removing the old container without deleting the volume, and creating a new container with the updated image and the existing volume—your application code is updated while your data remains unchanged and safe.

+#### **Q: Should I use the distro-packaged Docker or the official Docker package?**

+**A:** We recommend using the official Docker package over distro-packaged versions for running Open WebUI.
+The official Docker package is frequently updated with the latest features, bug fixes, and security patches, ensuring optimal performance and security.
+Additionally, it supports important functionalities like `host.docker.internal`, which may not be available in distro-packaged versions.
+This feature is essential for proper network configurations and connectivity within Docker containers.

+By choosing the official Docker package, you benefit from consistent behavior across different environments, more reliable troubleshooting support, and access to the latest Docker advancements.
+The broader Docker community and resources are also more aligned with the official package, providing you with a wealth of information and support for any issues you might encounter.

+Everything you need to run Open WebUI, including your data, remains within your control and your server environment, emphasizing our commitment to your privacy and security.
+For instructions on installing the official Docker package, please refer to the [Install Docker Engine](https://docs.docker.com/engine/install/) guide on Docker's official documentation site.

 If you have any further questions or concerns, please don't hesitate to reach out! 🛡️